egenomics/Salmonella_typhimurium/README.md

 ## Monophasic Salmonella Typhimurium circulating in seagulls from Barcelona, Spain is closely related to strains involved in human infections.

-The exploratory analysis to select and download similar NGS data from other sources is located in the folder:
+The exploratory analysis to select and download similar NGS data from other sources is located in the folder: \n **search_strains**
-**search_strains**

 The code for the main analysis using bactopia and the generation of the tree figure is located in the folder: